rydmike/resp_stag_grid/README.md

 a new **MasonryGridView** layout that fills most needs.
 It also gains a number of new interesting layouts not shown in this demo.

-For comparison the new version 0.5.1-dev.1 can be tested here:
+For comparison the new version [0.5.1-dev.1 can be tested here](https://rydmike.com/gridtest-0-5-0-dev-1)

 It no longer shows the resizing issues and is much faster.